|Members Retirees Employers|

 A list of members subject to the surcharge is available through eSERS in August of each year.[Hide]

-The district’s total surcharge may be included in the Foundation Program deductions for foundation-qualified employers or paid directly to SERS.[Read More...]
+The district’s total surcharge may be included in the Foundation Program deductions for foundation-participating employers or paid directly to SERS.[Read More...]

 Payment of the surcharge amount is due within 30 days from notification that the final surcharge amount has been calculated.[Hide]